KPdir/kaggle_ieee_cis_vesta_fraud_detection/README.md

 Kaggle: IEEE-CIS Vesta e-commerce fraud detection
 ==============================

-Detect fraud in e-commerce using transactional & web-analytics data.
+This is a solution to the Kaggle competetion problem [IEEE-CIS Vesta Fraud Detection](https://www.kaggle.com/c/ieee-fraud-detection/).
+The objective was to detect e-commerce fraud using transactional & web-analytics data.
+This involved data-cleaning, exploratory analysis, feature generation and predictive modeling.
+This repository contains the code, project details and some samples of exploratory analysis that it entailed.
+For details, see the [project notebook](./notebooks/vesta_ieee_cis_ecommerce_fraud_detection.ipynb).

 Project Organization
 ------------